mkuzak/2024-02-19-ttt-online-utc/index.md

 layout: workshop      # DON'T CHANGE THIS.
 root: .               # DON'T CHANGE THIS EITHER.
 curriculum: "Instructor Training" # DON'T CHANGE THIS EITHER.
 (THANK YOU.)
-venue: "FIXME"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
+venue: "online"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
 address: "online"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
-country: "FIXME"      # "W3" for centrally organized online trainings or lowercase two-letter ISO country code such as "fr" of the host institution if applicable (see https://en.wikipedia.org/wiki/ISO_3166-1)
+country: "W3"      # "W3" for centrally organized online trainings or lowercase two-letter ISO country code such as "fr" of the host institution if applicable (see https://en.wikipedia.org/wiki/ISO_3166-1)
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
 latitude: "45"        # decimal latitude of training venue (use https://www.latlong.net/)
 longitude: "-1"       # decimal longitude of the training venue (use https://www.latlong.net)